 Yes.
 All Guides wear a uniform provided by Glenstone.

 I understand that the commitment is for one year and there is a chance to extend for a second year if there is mutual interest.
 What would a second year of EPP entail?

 If you love the EPP position and Glenstone is pleased with your work after one year, we hope you will participate in a second year of EPP.
-You will continue to work as a Guide, for 3.5 days per week.
-The remainder of your time will be spent working on an independent project (six months) and working with a different department at Glenstone (six months).
+You will continue to work as a Guide, for 3 days per week.
+The remainder of your time will be spent working with a different department at Glenstone.
+You may also choose to create an independent project to work on for six months during the second year, subject to approval.
 The second year of EPP is designed to give participants more hands-on experience working in different areas of the museum and pursuing projects that they design.

 Is the EPP like a graduate school program?
 Like a fellowship?
 Like an internship?

 No. The EPP is a full-time job.